Azpect3120/document-sync-protocol/specification.md

     document: string;

     /**
-     *  Still not entirely sure how this is going to work but this value
+     *  The array if values will contain line numbers, the first index
-     *  will be used by the server to determine where to apply the partial
+     *  value will define the start line and the second will define the
-     *  document data.
+     *  end line.
      *  If the data being sent is not in a partial format then this value
      *  can be omitted.
 But if it is a partial, the and this value is
      *  omitted, the content will be ignored by the server until the next
      *  successful update.
 An error here will result in an unsuccessful
      *  update.
      */
-    location: integer | null;
+    location: integer[2] | null;

     /**
      *  Timestamp of this update.